Date(s) - 09/23/17

 Reed-Turner Woodland Preserve

-Reed-Turner Woodland Preserve is ideal for nature walks, birding, and photography.
+Reed-Turner Woodland is a preserve that is ideal for nature walks, birding, and photography.
 The beauty of this site is its extensive array of flora and fauna.
 There is something in bloom from April way into the fall.

 Thousands of years have passed since the retreat of Ice Age glaciers.
-The topography of what is now the Reed Turner Woodland has actually changed little since then.
-Small portions of floodplain and upland forest still exist, along with remnants of savanna and prairie vegetation.
-Oaks and hickories dominate the upland areas while the floodplain contains black willow, green ash and black walnut.
+The ravine topography of what is now the Reed Turner Woodland has actually changed little since then.
+Oaks and hickories dominate the upland areas while the floodplain contain basswood, black walnut and a restored sedge meadow.
+Adding to the preserve’s diversity is a small prairie restoration started in 1965 by Barbara Turner.
+Over 116 species of birds have been observed in the preserve.

 Guide: Sarah Schultz, habitat restoration volunteer for the Lake County Forest Preserve District and Reed-Turner Woodland Preserve.